Jessica (Jesse) Baldwin-Philippi, PhD (current as of 11/1/23)

 Refereed Conference Presentations

-- APSA “Mythologizing the Data Campaign” ” American Political Science Association (APSA).
-Political Communication section.
+- “Mythologizing the Data Campaign”).
+(APSA) Political Communication section.
 San Francisco, Aug 30-Sept 1.
 Panel organizer

 - “What Campaigns Talk About when they Talk About Data” (APSA).
 ITP section.
 San Francisco, Aug 31-Sept 2

-2017 “What Campaigns Talk about when the Talk About Data: Down-ballot races and data-driven campaigning” at International Communication Association (ICA) Political Communication Division.
+2017 “What Campaigns Talk about when the Talk About Data: Down-ballot races and data-driven campaigning” at (ICA) Political Communication Division.
 May 24-28.

 - “The Past, Present, and Future of Digital Politics Research: A Roundtable” (with Andy Chadwick, Leticia Bode, Shelly Boulianne, David Karpf, Daniel Kreiss, and Chris Wells).
 American Political Science Association (APSA), Philadelphia, PA, September 3.